swimlane/ngx-charts/docs/intro/installing.md

 Also, the release code is checked in and resides [here](https://github.com/swimlane/ngx-charts/tree/master/release).

+You will also need to install the peer dependencies of the project:

+* `npm install d3 --save`
+* `npm install moment --save`

+Check the `package.json` file for the required versions of these dependencies.

 ### JavaScript
 - `release/index.js` - UMD Version
 - `release/index.min.js` - UMD Version Minified